 Just under 60% of people in Canada and the United States who are eligible actually bother to turn up and vote in federal elections.
 Yet the government that is chosen affects everyone's lives.
 So why doesn't everyone vote?
-If you are tired of the increasing property taxes on your Bradford home you bought with the assistance of Betty's Power Team, VOTE!
+If you are tired of the increasing property taxes on your home you must VOTE!
 Well, if you ask the average person, they'll probably tell you they're just not interested.
 For a lot of people, politics is a complex and boring subject.
 No one wants to remind themselves of just how little they understand of what's going on, so they stop wondering what's going on.
 If you're fed up with never having a clue, then Acticons is for you.
 We aim to make politics simple and exciting.

 Let's start with the basics.
 Canada and the United States are democratic countries.
 That means us citizens get to decide what happens in the country.

 In Canada, the Queen of England is nominally the ruler of the country, but in practice the Queen stays out of things and the country is run by a Parliament.
 Every adult Canadian gets to vote on who the Member of Parliament for their region will be.
 The head of Parliament, known as the Prime Minister, leads the country.
 The Prime Minister is the head of the political party that has had the most members elected to Parliament.
 Elections in Canada are held whenever Parliament calls for them, or at least every ten years.